oliviawestmacottssw/SSW.Rules.Content/rules/zz_do-you-use-word-as-your-editor/rule.md

 ---

-In Microsoft Outlook you have the option to use Word as your Email editor.
+​In Microsoft Outlook you have the option to use Word as your Email editor.

 ##